bdevorem/bashfulbytes/README.md

 ---
 ```
 Then, when the post is done, run the generator from the root
 of the project.
-To deploy, commit and push to Github, assuming
+To deploy, commit and push to Github if
 you're using Github Pages for deployment.
-I have not implemented
+I use nginx for
-a local server yet, because it's my repo and I don't mind cluttering
+serving, so all I have to do is reload the browser page
-the commits :)
+to see new content.

 Disclaimer: this static site generator is completely tailored to
 my needs and desires.
 If you want to use it, feel free, but it